fmdkdd/fmdkdd.github.com/_drafts/2017-08-07-ludum-dare-post-mortem.md

 I showed Merwan another LD game I had stumbled upon
 prior: [Twin Condition](https://jackrugile.com/twin-condition/).
-I really liked the clean aesthetic, and the fact that you had to play both part of the levels differently, but at the same time:
+I really liked the clean aesthetic, the smooth animations, and the fact that you had to play both part of the levels differently, but at the same time:

 ![Twin Condition screenshot](/img/posts/twin-conditions.png)